Rationale

 All tests must be sent home, signed by parents and returned to the relevant subject teacher in order to be used for monitoring, moderation and portfolio purposes.
 The tests are kept by the relevant subject teacher until the end of the academic year.
 The entry- and exit-level diagnostic tests will be sent home as copies.
 The exam papers are kept at the school for one academic year and archived appropriately.

-Every member of staff is accountable for children’s progress, and must have it into account while preparing the students for the future academic years and the school’s curriculum needs.
+Every member of staff is accountable for children’s progress and must have it into account while preparing the students for the future academic years and the school’s curriculum needs.

 External Examinations